noiseprotocol/noise_spec/noise.md

 This section collects various design rationale:

+Noise messages are <= 65535 bytes because:

+ * This allows streaming decryption of large files without having to hold the entire file in memory
+ * This simplifies testing and reduces memory or overflow errors in handling large messages
+ * This restricts length fields to 16 bits - the overhead of larger length fields might cost something for small messages, but the overhead of smaller length fields is insignificant for large messages.

 Nonces are 64 bits in length because:

  * Some ciphers (e.g. Salsa20) only have 64 bit nonces